For 25+ years, I have been working with images. I began when photographs were developed using acids and I’m now working with pixels and binary codes.

 As a media practitioner, I worked for an Iraqi-based NGO, the Guardian, the Iranian State Radio and a wide array of other outlets (Linkedin Profile).

-Increasingly this led me to profoundly question, reflect on and recalibrate what I had learned during my stays in academia; to positive effect.
+Increasingly this led me to profoundly question, reflect on and recalibrate what I had learned during my stays in academia.

 In 2010 I was awarded a research bursary from the British Academy for a photographic research on the Hawzas of Syria and, with that, a scholarship for my PhD on Visual Communication at the University of Exeter (UK).

-I am currently reviewing and editing my Monograph on Aesthetics As Storytelling, for Intellect, with the aim of publishing it by 2020.
+I am currently reviewing and editing my monograph on Aesthetics As Storytelling, for Intellect, with the aim of publishing it by 2021.